galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 SearchToLib generates two output files:

-- a Log txt file
+- Log txt file

-  While this file is not visualized in the final outputs, it contains
+  This file is not visualized in the workflow output as it contains the progress of the workings of SearchToLib.

-- a Chromatogram library in ELIB format
+- Chromatogram Library in ELIB format

+  As the Chromatogram Library is generated using an ELIB format, it contains additional quantification data on retention time, peak intensity, and m/z ratios compared to DDA library files, typically generated using a DLIB format.
+This file will serve as the Chromatogram Library ELIB File input when running EncyclopeDIA.

 ## **SearchToLib**